d4ncer/.emacs.d/README.md

 * Web
   * JS/JSX/HTML/CSS
   * Flow
+  * Tern
   * Stylelint
   * Prettier
 * Elisp
 * Go
+* Scala
+* Haskell
 * YAML
 * Markdown
 * CoffeeScript
 * Dockerfile
 * Groovy
 * RNC
-* Scala
-* Haskell

 ## Planned Modes

 **NB** In order of importance to me.
 If you're using my setup and want something supported not on this list, feel free to issue a PR.

+* Python
+* Java
 * OCaml
 * TypeScript
-* Java
 * Racket

 ## Misc notes

 * I use [Marked 2](http://marked2app.com/) to preview markdown files.
 If you don't have it, or you want to use something, set `markdown-open-command` to point to something else.
+If you are using Marked 2, [here](https://jblevins.org/log/marked-2-command "Running Marked 2 from the Command Line") is how you set it up
 * If you want to tweak the font settings look in `config/rk-faces/rk-theme-base.el`.
 * I put more effort into some modes than others, hence there are some modes with considered chordal bindings, and some with none.
 If you notice this,